Vampyre: 1208: A Coterie Formed

 Both men had the grace to look embarrassed.

-“Sounds similar to the invitation we all received.”
-Rama mentions.
+“Sounds similar to the invitation we all received,” Rama observed.

 The mention of their mysterious purpose cast a pall over the group.
 They sat in contemplative silence until Sister Daphne spoke.

-"The timing troubles me.
+“The timing troubles me.
 The Luna Order has been tracking increased supernatural activity across the eastern provinces.
-Villages going silent, travelers disappearing, creatures that shouldn't exist."
+Villages going silent, travelers disappearing, creatures that should not exist.”

 “By someone who understands how to twist life itself.”
 Rama turned several pages, revealing disturbing anatomical studies.
 “These Hollow Ones, for instance.
 Once human, but Sagris extracts their capacity for independent thought while leaving their bodies functional.
 Perfect servants—intelligent enough to follow complex orders, but incapable of rebellion.”